Motorcycle Safety Tips in Texas

 Texas also uses a modified comparative negligence system with a 51% bar.
 This means that you could share in the liability if you contributed to the cause of the crash.
 You will even be barred from recovering compensation if you are 51% or more at fault.

-Schedule a Free Consultation with Our Houston Motorcycle Accident Lawyers
+Schedule a Free Consultation with Our Motorcycle Accident Law Firm in Houston

 You cannot avoid every crash.
 Sometimes, another driver’s negligence leads to your injuries.
 When this happens, you can pursue injury compensation.